hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5482

-In daytime, you have plenty of time for your worldly matters.
+In the daytime, you have plenty of time for your worldly matters.

 # 5483